 Plan on using 1 heaping soup spoon per 8 oz cup.

-- I have found if you add the water a bit at a time (like 1/2 teaspoon at a time) and stir in between additions, you can still use a spoon and work up a seriously thick cream in about half the time, so maybe 7-8 minutes.
+- If you add the water a bit at a time (like 1/2 teaspoon at a time) and stir in between additions, you can still use a spoon and work up a seriously thick cream in about half the time, so maybe 7-8 minutes.
 So, you have many choices!
 Y

 - Put the instant coffee and sugar in a sturdy mug.